What’s the first instrument that pops into your head when you think of Hawaii?

-Although you only need to learn 3 chords to convince people that you know how to play, the ukulele can be as easy or difficult as you want.
-Once you learn all of the chords, you can try changing the tune.
+Although you only need to learn 3 chords to convince people that you know jam, the ukulele can be as easy or difficult as you want.
+Once you learn some common chords, you can try changing the tune.

-Learning how to play the ukulele in different tunes can give you more creative freedom to cover your favorite songs.
+Learning in different tunings can give you more creative freedom to cover your favorite songs.
 Everyone can learn how to play an instrument, but people who develop a signature way of playing really stand out.

 24. Get Creative with Remixes

-When you learn how to play the ukulele, you can spend so much time playing songs that you would never think could sound good on the ukulele.
+When you learn your first chords, you can spend so much time playing songs that you would never think could sound good on the ukulele.
 Have you ever heard heavy metal played on the ukulele?
 It sounds incredible.

 Once you feel comfortable playing the ukulele, you can experiment with different strumming patterns, changing the tempo, and even adding in some beats by smacking the wood.